 Both state and society are undergoing widespread change, whether through the effects of global financialization on local markets, the logistical interpenetration of production and everyday life, or digitization, which presents entirely new challenges, for example to the concept of citizenship.
 Through the course of global capitalism, racist structures are realigning and previously established class structures are being transformed.
 In contrast, new transnational social movements are forming—such as feminist initiatives, the #Black Lives Matter movement, and immigrants’ struggles for rights and self-determination.
 This conflicting situation makes necessary an examination of the conjuncture of racism with regard to class relations and nationalisms.

-The three-day symposium 30 Years of “Race, Nation, Class:” Ambiguous Balance of Power (working title) will pursue this redefinition with theorists and activists from a variety of professional, linguistic and local perspectives.
+The three-day symposium 30 Years of “Race, Nation, Class:” Ambiguous Power Relations (working title) will pursue this redefinition with theorists and activists from a variety of professional, linguistic and local perspectives.
 In discussions, lectures and presentations, they will examine new forms of racism, question conventional notions of class and the radical transformations that the concept of nation is exposed to today.
 In their day, Balibar and Wallerstein understood the “practice of theory” as a perpetual dialog between different positions and as a space for new perspectives.
 By pursuing the question of how the historic constructs of race, nation and class correlate, they ventured to define the conjunctures of a new racism, which need to be updated today.
 The symposium will take up this exploration in a dialogic form for the common process of communication and ask about the globalized context of these ambiguous constructs.
 How can their ongoing effectiveness be socio-politically negotiated today and how can a theoretical practice be instrumental in this?

 Since its first publication in French in 1988, Race, Nation, Class has been translated into nine languages.
 Important questions from global debates on the book will form the basis of the symposium.
 Research on its reception in countries such as Greece, Palestine, South Korea, and the USA will be presented as well as the results of workshops on its relevance and perspectivation in Ankara, Belgrade, Berlin, Buenos Aires, Kolkata and Cape Town.
 A volume will be published for the event compiling the research on the book’s reception and the workshop results.
-A film by the researchers and filmmakers Charles Heller and Lorenzo Pezzani with Étienne Balibar and Immanuel Wallerstein in conversation with cultural scientist Manuela Bojadžijev outlines the context of the book’s genesis, discusses its approach, and, in a dialog between the two authors, updates central theories from today’s perspective.
+A film by the researchers and filmmakers Charles Heller and Lorenzo Pezzani with Étienne Balibar and Immanuel Wallerstein in conversation with scholar of cultural studies Manuela Bojadžijev outlines the context of the book’s genesis, discusses its approach, and, in a dialog between the two authors, updates central theories from today’s perspective.

 Curated by Manuela Bojadžijev and Katrin Klingan